liquidg3/altair/docs/statemachine.md

 A StateMachine is an object that has a this.state, can be one of any this.states = ['state1', 'state2'], and can transition between states;

-In altair/StateMachine, when the states transition (state1 -> state2), we'll fire some events, executed callbacks you have configured .
+In altair/StateMachine, when the states transition (state1 -> state2), we'll fire some events, executing callbacks you have configured .
 By using the Altair/Lifecycle (modules, commanders, etc) to manage your State Machine, you get a great way to configure state machines at run time.
 This flexibility allows you to do some pretty cool things (like optimization).
 Note that altair/StateMachines are not linear, we can transition to any state in any order at any time, so your callbacks must take it into consideration.